yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-055_City_Field_Accepts_Minimum_Boundary_2_Chars.md

 4. Enter a valid mobile phone number
 5. Enter a valid ZIP code
 6. Enter a valid address
-7. Enter a City value with exactly 2 characters (e.g., NY)
+7. In the city field, enter 2 characters (e.g., NY)
 8. Fill all other required fields
 9. Click on "Submit"